-- FOR the election of all of the nominees for director; - FOR the amendment to the Company's Certificate of Incorporation to change the name of the Company to "PVH Corp."; - FOR the approval of the material terms to the Company's 2006 Stock Incentive Plan; - FOR the approval of the compensation paid to the Company's Named Executive Officers; - "1 YEAR" on the proposal regarding the frequency of future advisory votes on executive compensation; - · FOR the ratification of auditors.
+- FOR the election of all of the nominees for director. - FOR the amendment to the Company's 2006 Stock Incentive Plan to increase the number of shares authorized for issuance under the plan. - FOR the approval of the compensation paid to the Company's Named Executive Officers. - FOR the ratification of auditors.